dvarrazzo/pgmp/docs/install.rst

 `!pgmp` is currently compatible with:

-- PostgreSQL from version 9.0
+- PostgreSQL from version 8.4
-- GMP from version 4.3.2 (untested with previous versions)
+- GMP from version 4.3 (tested with versions 4.3.2 and 5.0.1)

 Building the library